raspberrypilearning/chatbot/en/step_5.md

 --- /hint ---
 --- /hints ---

-+ You can put any code inside an `if` or `else` block, not just code to make your chatbot speak.
++ You can put any code inside an `if/else` block, not just code to make your chatbot speak.
 If you click your chatbot's **Costume** tab, you'll see that it has more than one.

     ![ChstBot costumes](images/chatbot-costume-view.png)